Free: Healthy 5-Ingredient Meals EbookGet It Now

 With my easy method, you can make the best baked halibut recipes that turn out flaky and flavorful every time!
 This easy dish is similar to my pan seared halibut (my most popular fish recipe, which also comes with a luxurious lemon butter sauce), but uses the hands-off power of your oven.
+And, unlike grilled halibut, you can make it any time of the year.
 Once you learn how to bake halibut with lots of fresh herbs and seasonings, you’ll want to make it a regular in your dinner rotation.

 Why You’ll Love This Baked Halibut Recipe